Outline of a New Chronological Time Course of the Book of Revelation

 In attempts to interpret the book of Revelation, various groups have adapted the timing of Revelation to their preconceived time course.
 To this end, the chronology of the book was arbitrarily altered.
 Some used temporal folding, others interpreted sections which didn't fit their preconceived time course as parentheses.
 In this situation, David Gooding elaborated a six-part scheme of Revelation, considering only the thought flow and not the time course.
 I have used his scheme as a basis for elaborating a new time course of Revelation.

-In the following article, a new time schedule of Revelation is presented.
-This is largely chronological.
-Among biblical expositors there is controversy especially on the 70th week of Israel according to Daniel 9:27 when comparing this to Revelation.
+In the following, a new time course of the book of Revelation is introduced.
+This time course is largely chronological.
+This study is necessary since there is a controversy among biblical expositors, especially when the timing of the 70th week of Israel in Daniel 9:27 is compared to the time course of Revelation.

 J.N.
 Darby writes (Apocalypse, Outline, Revelation 11:2):

 “The holy city is trodden under foot of the Gentiles forty-two months.
 This is the second half of the last of the seventy weeks of Daniel.
 We only find the last half of the week spoken of in Revelation.
 The whole week is spoken of in Daniel 9:24-27.
 First, you have seven weeks – these were historical; then sixty-two weeks are added, bringing us "unto Messiah the Prince."
 "After these things [it does not say how long] Messiah is cut off."
 The first half of the remaining week we find is the ministry of Christ which lasted three years and a half.
 Then the Messiah is cut off.
 So now to faith there is only the last half of the week to come.
 But the apostate nation, not owning the period of Christ's ministry, "confirms the covenant" with Antichrist for the whole week.
 They go on flourishing till the middle of the week.”